Vibhanshusingh-001/MetaOmics-ML/Bioinfopipelines/Kraken2/Report_format.md

 * The **`.k2report` file** is a **summary table** (read counts and percentages at each taxonomic rank).
 * The **`.kraken2.out` file** is a **per-read classification file** (shows classification of each read and how its k-mers mapped).

-Would you like me to also create a **Markdown summary table** for these two outputs (like a report format you can use in documentation)?